cis1912-fa25/cicd-lab/README.md

 - Select your `add-health-endpoint` branch
 - Click "Create pull request"

-**Watch the workflow run:**

-- You'll see a yellow dot next to your commit that changes to a green checkmark (or red X if it fails)
-- Click "Details" to see the full workflow execution logs
-- You should see all steps complete successfully
+GitHub provides a nice UI to watch our workflow run.
+You should see a window in your PR that shows the status of the workflow being executed.
+You can click into this to get the exact logs that happened at each step of our workflow, which is great for debugging when your tests fail!

-This is great, but wouldn't it be nice to see the test results directly in the PR?
+Although, wouldn't it be even nicer to see the test results directly in the PR?
 Let's add that.

 ## Part 4: Adding PR Comments with Test Results